- Last year, back-to-school (B2S) spending in the U.S. was projected to hit $83.6B — making it second only to Black Friday Cyber Monday

 - Another of their automation strategies — a ‘Your Price’ Script used with Launchpad — lifted conversions 70% during a recent holiday

-From researching how your target audiences shop to deciding which products to promote to launching last-minute changes to your ecommerce themes, pricing, and products …
+From researching how your target audiences shop to deciding which products to promote on which ecommerce marketplace to launching last-minute changes to your ecommerce themes, pricing, and products …

 Your business’ effort is best spent optimizing back-to-school marketing and sales, not managing your online store.

 To help you do that, we’ve broken this B2S guide into three parts:

 - Cheat Sheets: B2S Marketing Stats, Trends & Data

 - No More All-Nighters: Ecommerce Automation ⬅️ (Skip Ahead)